Knoxville College: Knoxville College Historic District

 In 2016, the preservationist group Knox Heritage placed the Knoxville College Historic District on its "Fragile Fifteen," a list of endangered Knoxville-area historic properties.

+Freedmen's Mission Historic Cemetery

+The Freedmen's Mission Historic Cemetery, at the corner of Booker and College, is a historic African-American burial ground on the campus.

 Administration

-A 16-member Board of Trustees oversees Knoxville College.
-Its chairman is Dr. Michael V. Bowie.
+A 16-member board of trustees oversees Knoxville College.
+Its chairman is Dr. Eric Barnes.
 The board includes representatives from the Knoxville College National Alumni Association.

-The Board of Trustees appoints the president, who is the school's chief administrator.
-The most recently appointed president, Jacob Savage, was fired by the Board of Trustees on January 23, 2015, three months after he had been hired to replace Evelyn Hallman.
-He had agreed to take no salary for his position.
-In July 2017, the Board of Trustees appointed Dr. Keith E. Lindsey as Interim President to guide the rebuilding of the college.
-The president is assisted by the academic dean, dean of students, director of admissions, and recruitment officer.
+The board appoints the president, who is the school's chief administrator.

+On December 5, 2024, it was announced that Dr. Rotesha Harris would be the college's 32nd President.

 Academics

 As of 2010, Knoxville College offered two degrees: the four-year Bachelor of Liberal Studies, and the two year Associate of Arts.
 The Bachelor of Liberal Studies includes one of four areas of concentration: Humanities, Business and Computer Sciences, Natural Sciences and Mathematics, or Social and Behavioral Sciences.
 The curriculum further requires 15 to 18 semester hours of specialization within each concentration, providing for a more in-depth understanding of a particular field.

 Knoxville College followed a debt-free policy that allowed students to complete the degree program without the accumulation of debt.
 This was accomplished primarily through its College Work Program, which allowed students to offset much of their tuition costs by working for several hours per week.
 This program involved a mix of performing various tasks around campus, community involvement, and internship programs.